rsowell/cs-457-agile-iterations/docs/4-Iteration-1--Spec-and-Deliverables-92a2.md

 The map is broken!
 You can click on a state, and it’ll show you a list of counties, but clicking on a county takes you to a search page.
 And then, there's no obvious way to get back to the previous state.
 We think the 'county' view should be a lot more useful.

 - Clicking on a county should show you the map, which it does.
-- [ ] When on the state page, clicking on a county should take you to the _county show route_ for that state, not the search page.
+- When on the state page, clicking on a county should take you to the _county show route_ for that state, not the search page.
-- [ ] Below the map, it should show the list of representatives for that county.
+- Below the map, it should show the list of representatives for that county.
-- [ ] Include a link when on a county page that links back to the state. e.g. when viewing 'Alameda County', there should be a link somewhere near the top of the map which takes you back to the 'California' map page.
+- Include a link when on a county page that links back to the state. e.g., when viewing 'Franklin County', there should be a link somewhere near the top of the map which takes you back to the 'Tennessee' map page.
 You can figure out how to make this look best.

 This doesn’t require a lot of code changes, but does require you to use a mix of your basic JavaScript knowledge and creativity.
-You'll need to make some small fixes to the JavaScript, but more importantly, you'll need

-Ensure you are also writing proper tests in Cucumber and Rspec for map actions.
+You'll need to make some small fixes to the JavaScript, but more importantly, you'll need to ensure you are also writing proper tests in Cucumber and Rspec for map actions.
 We've provided some scaffolded steps.

 **TASK 1.3**: Make the Map Functional!